EpicGamesExt/PixelStreamingInfrastructure/SignallingWebServer/README.md

-# Wilbur

-A Direct replacement for cirrus.
+# Reference Signalling/Web Server (Wilbur)

-Wilbur is a small intermediary application that sits between streamers and other peers.
-It handles the initial connection negotiations and some other small ongoing control messages between peers as well as acting as a simple web server for serving the [Frontend](/Frontend/README.md) web application.
+Wilbur is the reference signalling/web server that is shipped with the Pixel Streaming plugin.
+It is a small intermediary application that sits between streamers and other peers.
+It handles the initial connection negotiations and some other small ongoing control messages between peers, while also acting as a basic http web server to serve the [Frontend](/Frontend/README.md) web application.

-Differences of behaviour from the old cirrus are described [here](from_cirrus.md).

 ## Building
 Building is handled by `npm` and `tsc`.
 However, the easiest method to install and build everything is to invoke: